Overview

 As an interprofessional postgraduate program, advanced practice fellows will complete training alongside physician co-fellows in the Hospice and Palliative Medicine Fellowship within Mayo Clinic School of Graduate Medical Education.
 This integrated fellowship trains three physicians and two advanced practice clinicians as a single fellowship class.

-Through integration of multiple clinician disciplines within a single fellowship class, our fellows gain a deeper understanding of the roles with the interprofessional team, knowledge that is integral to the care of complex patients within the hospice and palliative medicine population.
+Through integration of multiple clinician disciplines within a single fellowship class, our fellows gain a deeper understanding of the roles within the interprofessional team, knowledge that is integral to the care of complex patients within the hospice and palliative care population.

 Completion and certification